zuixjs/cdnjs/README.md

 ## Enabling `npm`(recommended) or `git` auto update

-cdnjs automatically updates libraries that are known to be hosted on `npm` or git repo, e.g., Lodash. npm auto-update relies on each release and git auto-update relies on the [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in git repo.
+cdnjs automatically updates libraries that are known to be hosted on `npm` or git repo, e.g., function-plot. npm auto-update relies on each release and git auto-update relies on the [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in git repo.
 This auto-update script runs every hour, but the update result **won't be committed until one of our maintainers audit the updates**, because many libs will change the naming or directory structure during different versions, and we may need to minify the lib without pre-minified dist files, so **it'll be reasonable to delay for at most 30 hours**, if you think there is a lib didn't been updated, please wait at least 30 hours for the process to audit it.

 To add `git` auto-update config to a library, update the `package.json` with configuration details and submit your pull request.
 An example configuration: